ProfPAThomas/py-galaxies/docs/jb_pygal/developers/galaxy_formation_model.rst

 Galaxies are comprised of **cold gas** (the interstellar medium, ISM), **disc** stars, **bulge** stars and a **black hole**.

+There are two alternative methods for the distribution of cold gas and disc stars:

+* They may be taken to be exponential in form, each with a distinct scale-length determined by the angular momentum.
+* The discs may be broken up into annular rings -- not yet implemented.

 Accretion
 :::::::::